browsh-org/browsh/README.md

 ## Installation

 Download a binary from the [releases](https://github.com/browsh-org/browsh/releases) (~2-6MB).
-You will need to have Firefox >=57 aleady installed.
+You will need to have Firefox 57 (or higher) aleady installed.

 Or download and run the Docker image (~230MB) with:
     `docker run --rm -it browsh/browsh`